wliang463/wliang463.github.io/index.md

 ### Crater Depth Prediction using Supervised Learning, Apache Spark, and Docker

-The Moon has countless (> 1 million) craters whose depths vary significantly.
+The Moon has countless craters (left image) whose depths vary significantly.
 Here, I build machine learning models that incorporate linear regression, decision trees, random forests, and gradient boosting to predict the depth of a lunar crater if the diameter, as well as the location of the crater, are known.
 In this project, I use Apache Spark as the main base from which machine learning is conducted.
 After the project is finalized, I used Docker to consolidate the pipeline into a